-Renew online through the California DMV online renewal system.
+Renew online through the California DMV online renewal system here.
 Have your vehicle's license plate number and last five digits of the Vehicle Identification Number (VIN).
-You can get both of these off of an old registration card, renewal notice, or directly from your vehicle.
-As mentioned above, the VIN can be obtained either from the public VIN (located behind the windshield on the lower drivers side corner) or from the drivers side door post.
 Same as with visiting a local DMV branch office, ensure you have your smog check completed (if your vehicle requires one) and insurance on record with the DMV.
 Do not use the state's online system if either of these requirements are not fulfilled.
 The system will automatically RDF (Report of Deposit of Fees) your vehicle's registration and it will take you much longer to receive your renewed registration card and sticker.
 Use NeedTags as an alternative.
 See Online Renewal Option 2 below.